 This depends on a number of factors, which are not too hard to determine.
 First, how often to water is affected by the material our flower pot is made of.
 Clay pots are porous and allow for more rapid drying of the soil.
 Some pots are plastic.
 Plastic pots do not “breathe”, and so moisture is slow to disappear.
 Clay is great for larger pots, but not as beneficial for smaller pots.

 Small clay pots dry out the soil too rapidly!
 Plastic is best used for small pots.
-Following a full watering, whereby water is allowed to exits the bottom hole in the pot, generally allows three or more days before the soil begins to dry out.
+Following a full watering, whereby water is allowed to exit the bottom hole in the pot, generally allows three or more days before the soil begins to dry out.
 Feel the soil under the surface!
 Small plants in plastic alongside large plants in clay may allow one watering time for all your plants.

 5. What about sunlight?
 You’ve heard African Violets should receive no direct sunlight?
 Well, this objection is more believable.
 You are doubtless familiar with plants that require full sun, plants that prefer shade, and plants that enjoy speckled sunlight such as that found in a woods.
 So this objection is reasonable.
 Yet, it is not written in stone.